• Skip to primary navigation

 Easy Butter Swim Biscuits Recipe

-This Butter Swim Biscuit recipe is one of the easiest biscuit recipes that you can make.
+This Butter Swim Biscuit recipe is one of the easiest biscuits that you can make.
 Buttermilk biscuits are baked in a pool of melted butter.
-The result is a tender crumb that melts in your mouth.
+The result is a tender crumb with crispy edges that melts in your mouth.

 White plate with stack of butter swim biscuits.

-These delicious Butter Swim Biscuits are easier to make than typical buttermilk biscuits because you don’t have to grate or chop cold butter and work it into the biscuit dough.
-You don’t even need a biscuit cutter!
+These amazing biscuits are easier to make than typical buttermilk biscuits because you don’t have to grate or chop cold butter and work it into the biscuit dough.
+And you don’t need a rolling pin or biscuit cutter!
 Let’s take a look at how easy it is to make these biscuits.

 Before you get started, make sure you have all of your ingredients in place (mise en place).
 For basic Butter Swim Biscuits, you need the following simple ingredients: